Maintenance¶

 Maintainer

-access to the Read The Docs project.- This can be given by existing maintainers listed on the project’s page.
+access to the Read The Docs project.This can be given by existing maintainers listed on the project’s page.
 TODO: link to the settings

 PyPI environment access for GitHub Actions

-grant new releases from tags.- This access can be granted in Settings → Environments → PyPI by adding the GitHub username to the list of “Required Reviewers”.
+grant new releases from tags.This access can be granted in Settings → Environments → PyPI by adding the GitHub username to the list of “Required Reviewers”.

-Contributors here are people with write access to the repository.
 We want to have as many knowledgeable people with write access taking responsibility as possible for these reasons:

-- a constant flow of fixes and new features
+a constant flow of fixes and new features

-- better code review
+better code review

-- lower bus factor and backup
+lower bus factor and backup

-- future maintainers
+future maintainers

 Nobody should merge their own pull requests.
-If you like to review or merge pull requests of other people and you have shown that you know how to contribute, you can ask for becoming a contributor or a maintainer asks you if you would like to become one.
+If you like to review or merge pull requests of other people and you have shown that you know how to contribute, you can ask for becoming a collaborator or a maintainer asks you if you would like to become one.

 New Releases¶